7 Rules of Summer for Dialysis Patients

 6. Drink up

 When you have kidney disease and you’re receiving dialysis treatments, you have to pay attention to how much fluid you’re drinking.
-But during the summer months, especially if you’re active, you may need more than usual.
+But in hot weather, especially if you’re active, you may need more than usual.
 Talk to your healthcare team about how much fluid is OK for you to drink.

 7. Sit less, move more